OctopusDeploy/docs/docs/support/call-jenkins-rest-api-from-powershell.md

 ---
-title: call the Jenkins REST API from Powershell
+title: Call the Jenkins REST API from Powershell
 description: Learn how to call the Jenkins REST API from Powershell
 position: 30
 ---